VPAC/rsa/src/README.md

 ### Storage Manager

 The [Storage Manager](storagemanager) is the heart of the RSA.
-It can import spatial data into the storage pool, performing the require transforms along the way (such as reprojection and splitting into tiles).
+It can import spatial data into the storage pool, performing the required transforms along the way (such as reprojection and splitting into tiles).
 It also provides access to the data, either by exporting chunks of the data cube or by direct views of the live data.